C0dereview/c0dereview.github.io/index.md

 ### Tools for learning
 The expressed aim of C0dereview is to produce tools for learning through informal presentations, discussion and experimentation.
 The dissemination of knowledge is, in and of it's own self, valuable to us.
-As we learn from one another we flourish as a result of that learning.
+When we learn from one another we flourish as a result of that learning.